srogmann/de.ab32.jetty/README.md

 ## Installation
 Copy shortrequestlog.mod into the modules-folder, e.g. /usr/share/jetty9/modules.

 _I'm not happy with that.
-I would prefer to find a custom-place for shortrequestlog.mod instead of the installation-modules-folder._
+I would prefer to find a custom-place for shortrequestlog.mod instead of the installation's modules-folder._

 Copy the jetty-shortrequestlog.xml into the etc-folder, e.g. /etc/jetty9.